zami45/JS_WriteUp/Understanding of This/Understanding of THIS.md

 both works equally.

 Now back to our Person constructor function.
+Try to think what might happen if we invoke Person function.
 A global variable called name can be created on the fly when javascript interpreter hit this `this.name = "zami"` expression inside Person function.Besically what's happening here is javascript interpreter is looking for a   property called `name` in `THIS/global` object.
 If such property not found in global object ,it creates one and assign value to it.
 On the other hand if such a property already exists, it just assign value to the existing one.

 If we invoke the Person function , a global variable called name will be created and `"zami"` string will be assigned to that name variable.In the mean time a property called name will be added to global object as i've stated earlier.